JetPlaneJay/google-homepage/README.md

 # google-homepage
-A copy of the Google Homepage
+Simple copy of the Google Homepage
+=)